shdnaicode/arduino-blynk/README.md

-# Blynk-Work-1
+# Temperature sensor through Blynk Software
-Coding with Arduino IDE, and Blynk for Time &amp; Date and Temperature
+Programming with Arduino IDE, and Blynk software for Time &amp; Date and Temperature hardware sensor.